BernhardWebstudio/generator-sort/README.md

 number or is done (i.e. returns).

 This makes it easy to write the comparison as a series of yield statements.

+## Typescript

+The module is written in typescript and comes with complete typings, but can be used in plain javascript as well.